Bachelor of Arts with 1st Class Honours (Social Sciences), Curtin University of Technology

 Doctor of Philosophy (Political Science), Curtin University of Technology

-Dr. Muraviev is Head of the Department of Social Sciences and Security Studies at Curtin University, Perth, Western Australia.
-He is a Coordinator of the International Relations and National Security programs and the founder and Director of the Strategic Flashlight forum on national security and strategy at Curtin.
+Dr. Muraviev is Associate Professor of National Security and Strategic Studies at Curtin University, Perth, Western Australia.
+He is founder and Director of the Strategic Flashlight forum on national security and strategy at Curtin.

-Alexey is a multi award-winning strategic affairs analyst and a Senior Lecturer in National Security and International Relations at Curtin.
+Alexey is a multi award-winning strategic affairs analyst and a senior academic at Curtin.
 He has published widely on matters of national and international security.

 Alexey research's interests focus on problems of maritime security (modern naval power, maritime terrorism), Russia’s strategic and defence policy and military modernisation, Russia as a Pacific power, alliances in the Asia-Pacific, regional balance of power, Australian national security and defence, contemporary terrorism, future wars, and other.

 - Russian naval power in the Pacific;